Bloody hell, schon wieder schlecht geschlafen?!

 Swimming with a menstrual cup Reading Bloody hell, slept badly again?!
 5 minutes Next How to: get rid of blood stains

-Scientists around the medical student Anne E. Kim from the Cleveland Clinic Lerner College of Medicine measured the sleep quality of ten women between the ages of 18 and 28 during their menstruation.
+Scientists around medical student Anne E. Kim from the Cleveland Clinic Lerner College of Medicine measured the sleep quality of ten women between the ages of 18 and 28 during their menstruation.
 As published on the science portal ScienceDaily.com, the results show:

 Summary